Jelly Jamm

-Jelly Jamm is a 3D animated children's television series created by Carlos L. del Rey, Víctor M. López and David Cantolla.
-The series is a production of Vodka Capital and 737 SHAKER, two Spanish producers based in Madrid and Segovia, respectively, and is co-produced with RTVE, Japanese toy, action figure and video game company Bandai, and home entertainment distributor Big Picture.
-It first aired internationally on Cartoonito and also aired on Milkshake!, a children's programming block made by Channel 5 in the UK, as well as airing on Spanish children's television channel Clan.
+Jelly Jamm is an English-language Spanish animated children's television series created by Carlos L. del Rey, Víctor M. López and David Cantolla.
+The series is a co-production between Vodka Capital and 737 SHAKER, two Spanish producers based in Madrid and Segovia, respectively, and is co-produced with RTVE, Big Picture Films (credited as Big Picture Productions), Bestial Investment and Japanese company Bandai.
+It first aired internationally on Cartoonito and also aired on Spanish children's television channel Clan.

-The intention of Jelly Jamm is to "celebrate music, fun and friendship," and in each episode, the characters interact with each other in various games and activities, learning morals and lessons.
-The show is aimed at kids 4 to 9 years old.
+Jelly Jamm intends to "celebrate music, fun and friendship," and in each episode, the characters interact with each other in various games and activities, learning morals and lessons.

-On May 15, 2019, Canadian company Blue Ant Media acquired the distribution rights to the series from Vodka Capital.

 Premise

 Jelly Jamm takes place on a fictional, colourful planet called Jammbo, following the adventures of seven characters: Bello, Goomo, Rita, Mina, Ongo, the King, and the Queen, who live in a small neighbourhood there.
 The planet has a music factory where all of the music in the universe originates from and is produced continuously through bubbles.
 If the music produced by the factory had stopped, time on Jammbo would also stop, causing the characters to freeze.
 Each episode features a plot in which a character or multiple characters learn a teachable lesson which the viewers can learn from, and features an insert song which may be instrumental or vocal.